Skip to main content

 Value theory is the philosophical investigation of values.
 In its narrow sense, it refers to ethical concerns.
 In its broader sense, it addresses ethical, social, political, religious, aesthetic, and other types of values.
 Philosophers use value theory to approach questions that require people to think about what they value in life as individuals and as communities, especially in terms of morality, happiness, goodness, and beauty.
 Value theory provides tools that you can use to navigate difficult debates about what you value and why.
 This chapter will help you understand what a value is and how it differs from facts, the types of questions and distinctions that help people discuss values and their relations, and specific areas of value theory like metaethics and aesthetics.

-This page titled 8: Value Theory is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Nathan Smith et al. (OpenStax) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8: Value Theory is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Nathan Smith et al. (OpenStax) via source content that was edited to the style and standards of the LibreTexts platform.